zoffixznet/writing/perl6/20160502-Perl-6-There-Are-Traitors-In-Our-Midst--Part-1.md

 Using `is` keyword followed by a Type or Class inherits from them.
 The `Meow` class constructed above is itself empty, but due to inherting from `Int` type takes an integer and provides [all of `Int` methods](http://docs.perl6.org/type/Int).
-We also get method `zop`, which is provided by `Foo` class in this case.
+We also get method `zop`, which is provided by punned role `Foo` in this case.
 And despite both roles providing it too, we don't get any errors, because those roles got punned.

 ## `does`